 Put Your iPhone In DFU Mode

 A DFU (Device Firmware Update) restore is the most in-depth restore you can do on your iPhone.
-Before putting your iPhone in DFU mode, you’ll want to back it up to avoid losing all of your data, such as your contacts and photos.
+Before putting your iPhone in DFU mode, back it up to avoid losing all of your data, such as your contacts and photos.
 When you’re ready, check out our article to learn how to DFU restore your iPhone.

 Repair And Support Options